 Speaking practice

-The lesson ends with a few questions related to life experiences, where the student will put their knowledge of new vocabulary into practice.
+The lesson ends with a few discussion questions related to life experiences, which will allow the student to put the new vocabulary and new skills into practice.